felixsteghofer/digoo-m1x_hacks/README.md

 Reboot and the cam should be connected to your network.

-To replace telnet with ssh, copy all files of `npc` to `/npc` on your cam.
-You can do this e.g. using wget (the wget embedded in busybox is not capable of https/tls) or by inserting a sd card (not tested).
+To replace telnet with ssh, copy all files of `npc` to `/npc` on your cam (TODO, please have a closer look on what you are doing here, this is not failsafe atm).
+You can do this e.g. using wget
+(the wget embedded in busybox is not capable of https/tls) or by inserting a sd card (not tested).
-Thx thomas (https://github.com/ant-thomas/zsgx1hacks) for pre-compiling dropbearmulti.
+Thx thomas (https://github.com/ant-thomas/zsgx1hacks) for pre-compiling dropbearmulti!

 Generate your own password hash with `openssl passwd -1` (follow the prompt) and add it to `do.sh` For a public key authentication to work, add your public key(s) in `npc/root-home/.ssh/authorized_keys`